Skip to content

 Jason Stolz CLTC, CRPC

-At Diversified Insurance Brokers, we help employers from two to fifty (and beyond) evaluate traditional plans alongside cost-saving strategies like level-funded and self-funded arrangements.
-If you’re just starting your research, begin with what is self-funded group health insurance and then come back here to build your action plan.
+At Diversified Insurance Brokers, we work with employers from two to fifty employees (and beyond) to compare traditional fully-insured plans with innovative cost-saving strategies like level-funded and self-funded arrangements.
+If you’re just beginning your research, you may want to start with what is self-funded group health insurance to understand the core differences before building your customized action plan here.

 Get Side-by-Side Small Group Quotes